 So that’s the long-term scenario in which PAYE beats REPAYE for a single filer or non-working spouse: purely due to the 5 fewer years to qualify.
 But as always, these calculators make assumptions that might not be true nor reflect your options.

-If switching like that sounds too good to be true, see #28 on the official FAQ:
+If switching like that sounds too good to be true, see #28 from the official FAQ:

 Similarly, if you were previously in repayment under one income driven repayment plan and later switched to a different income-driven repayment plan, payments you made under both plans will generally count toward the required years of qualifying monthly payments for the new plan.